h-ebrahimi/Observer-Pattern/README.md

 I will show you a simple implementation of Observer Pattern based on .NET Events.

 # Introduction
 The observer pattern is simply a publish/subscribe relationship.
+This pattern is a behavioral design pattern.
+This pattern allows an instance (called subject) to publish events to other multiple instances (called observers).
+These observers subscribe to the subject and hence get notified by events in case of any change happening in the subject.
 * The publisher is also referred to as the subject that we want to watch for a state change.
 * Then we have one or more Subscribers, also referred to as Observers.
 These are the dependent objects that will be notified when the state changes.